eerieA/lichra/docs/architecture.md

 **Hosted service** — deploy as a web service on a VPS or platform like Render.
 A `ServerStorageAdapter` reads/writes files on the server filesystem or object store behind an HTTP API.
 Multi-user isolation and auth are the main additions.

 **Cross-device sync** — once a cloud or server adapter exists, sync follows naturally from pointing multiple clients at the same backend.

+## v5 — WYSIWYG Toggle + Tab Strip

+**WYSIWYG toggle (v1)** — replace the side-by-side editor/preview layout with a single pane that renders Markdown inline using CodeMirror's decoration API (headings, bold, italic, links rendered visually; raw syntax hidden).
+A toggle switches to raw Markdown mode.
+Scope for v1: headings, bold, italic, inline code, links.
+Tables and fenced code blocks remain as raw Markdown with syntax highlighting.

+**WYSIWYG toggle (v2, future)** — add explicit trigger strings for the remaining constructs.
+For example, typing `---` at the end of a table row and pressing Enter triggers an inline table render for the current session; on next file open the table renders automatically.
+Consistent with the `[[` wikilink pattern.

+**Tab strip** — a tab bar above the editor pane showing all open notes.
+Allows switching between open notes without touching the sidebar.
+Built on top of the v2 per-note `EditorState` cache already in place.

+## v6 — Multi-pane Split

+**Up to 4 file panes** — with WYSIWYG in place (each pane is one column), the workspace can be split into 2–4 panes.
+Each pane independently hosts an open note with its own editor state, history, and WYSIWYG/raw toggle.
+Focus management (which pane receives keyboard input and sidebar navigation) is the main design challenge.

+## v7 — Floating Reference Panel

+**Floating read-only reference panel** — a draggable overlay panel showing the read-only preview of a chosen note.
+Summoned via a keyboard shortcut, dismissed the same way or via a close button.
+The user picks which note to display via a small search input inside the panel.
+Intended for writers who need to reference a character sheet, world-building doc, or spec while actively editing another note.
+Implemented as a positioned `<div>` over the workspace containing the existing `Preview` component — independent of the pane split layout.